-DEAN L. CAMERON Director
+DEAN L. CAMERON

+Director

-March 12, 2021
+March 11, 2022

-2022 IDAHO STANDARDS FOR AFFORDABLE CARE ACT COMPLIANT INDIVIDUAL AND SMALL GROUP HEALTH BENEFIT PLANS AND QUALIFIED DENTAL PLANS
+2023 IDAHO STANDARDS FOR AFFORDABLE CARE ACT COMPLIANT INDIVIDUAL AND SMALL GROUP HEALTH BENEFIT PLANS AND QUALIFIED DENTAL PLANS

-The Idaho Department of Insurance (DOI) is providing the following guidelines for carriers who wish to sell health benefit plans complying with the Affordable Care Act (ACA) in Idaho's Individual or Small Group markets, and dental carriers wishing to participate in the Idaho health insurance exchange.
-This includes (1) individual and small group health benefit plans seeking exchange certification, known as Qualified Health Plans (QHPs); (2) ACA-compliant individual and small group health benefit plans not seeking exchange certification (non-OHPs); and (3) stand-alone dental plans seeking exchange certification, known as Qualified Dental Plans (QDPs).
+The Idaho Department of Insurance (DOI) is providing the following guidelines for carriers who intend to sell health benefit plans complying with the Affordable Care Act (ACA) in Idaho's individual or small group markets, and dental carriers wishing to participate in the Idaho health insurance exchange, Your Health Idaho (YHI).
+This includes (1) individual and small group health benefit plans seeking exchange certification, known as Qualified Health Plans (QHPs); (2) ACA-compliant individual and small group health benefit plans not seeking exchange certification (non-QHPs); and (3) stand-alone dental plans seeking exchange certification, known as Qualified Dental Plans (QDPs).

-As some federal guidance affecting the 2022 plan year has yet to be finalized, the standards set forth in this document may be revised if changes to draft federal guidance require such revisions to Idaho standards.
+As some federal guidance affecting the 2023 plan year has yet to be finalized, the standards set forth in this document may be revised if changes to draft federal guidance require such revisions to Idaho standards.

-Certain requirements addressed in this notice may apply only to plans intended to be sold through the health insurance exchange, Your Health Idaho (YHI).
+Certain requirements addressed in this notice may apply only to plans intended to be sold through YHI.
 There are many other requirements that are not directly addressed in this notice, and DOI expects the carriers to be aware of, and to comply with, those additional requirements.